EntTheTree/Webnovel-1/Draft 2.md

 Thinking about it, doesn’t that make my dad a noble?
 Would that make me a noble?
 I did find it weird how excessive dad disliked the Baron, but I never thought more about it.
 Mom seemed to also sometimes behave in an elegant manner, I liked to copy her when she did that.
 I wonder what my grandfather will be like.

+Thinking about it, doesn’t that make my dad a noble?
+Would that make me a noble?
+On television, drama series about rich conglomerates that had nothing to worry about would sometimes air.
+Riches, looks and bloodline, weren’t those essentially the same as this kingdom’s nobles?
+It didn’t sound bad.

+No more would we have to concern ourselves with money and have time to do whatever we wanted.
+Honestly, why didn’t my parents use their status to their advantage?
+In hindsight, it was easy to see that we weren’t normal commoners.
+They would sometimes behave in a way totally different from Karrie’s parents.
+Not making a sound when drinking tea for example.

+I asked Karrie once whether her parents danced together.
+“No way, as if my parents had the time and energy to learn something useless like that.
+Where would you even get music to dance to?”
+A scene where my parents danced in the kitchen in silence flowed into my mind.
+Would my grandfather act in the same way?

 “Don’t get your hopes up, Esther.
-He isn’t the type of person to act like one.”
+He isn’t the type of person to act like that.”

 “What about my grandmother?”
-I asked.
 My parents smiled.

 Mom answered my question.
 “She’s a wonderful woman.”
 She was smiling like her normal self.
 “Did you know she saved my life once?”

-I couldn’t help but wonder how such contrasting reactions could come from the mention of my grandparents.
-I wonder how such a mismatched couple could even conceive a person like my dad.
-My grandmother must be a really grand woman.
+It was a wonder how such contrasting reactions could come from a pair of people.
+How could such a mismatched couple even conceive a person like my father?
+My grandmother must be a really grand woman to raise him.

 My parents chatted together as we traveled to the neighboring city where a gate was available.
 And finally, after a whole day of suffering on the seats of the wagon, we arrived at the entrance to the city.

 “This looks good enough.”
 My dad opened the door to the room we had rented for the day.
 The magic gate required a half day's worth of time to check our luggage and clear it for transport.
 Not wanting to arrive earlier than required, my dad suggested resting in this city for a day.
 I welcomed that thought.

 The bed smelled like the sun and I closed my eyes.
 They were still spinning from the horrid wagon ride.
 I pressed down the rising feeling in my stomach.
 Grabbing the pillow, I dug my face in it.
 That was a mistake.
 It smelt of lavender.
 I coiled into myself, letting the pillow fall to the floor.

+My eyes were still spinning from the horrid ride and I could only throw myself into the bed to find some sort of refuge.
+Pressing my face into the pillow, its refreshing scent filled my nose.
+It smelt of lavender.
+The pillow fell to the floor as I coiled into myself like a snake.

 “Oh, my poor daughter…” She patted my back.